Urinary tract infection

 Prevention

-To prevent UTIs:
+To help prevent UTIs:

 • make sure your child doesn’t have constipation